Prediction of volcanic activity: Seismic case studies

 A relation between long-period events and imminent volcanic eruptions was first observed in the seismic records of the 1985 eruption of Nevado del Ruiz in Colombia.
 The occurrence of long-period events were then used to predict the 1989 eruption of Mount Redoubt in Alaska and the 1993 eruption of Galeras in Colombia.
 In December 2000, scientists at the National Center for Prevention of Disasters in Mexico City predicted an eruption within two days at Popocatépetl, on the outskirts of Mexico City.
 Their prediction used research that had been done by Bernard Chouet, a Swiss volcanologist who was working at the United States Geological Survey and who first observed a relation between long-period events and an imminent eruption.
 The government evacuated tens of thousands of people; 48 hours later, the volcano erupted as predicted.
 It was Popocatépetl's largest eruption for a thousand years, yet no one was hurt.

 Iceberg tremors

-Similarities between iceberg tremors, which occur when they run aground, and volcanic tremors may help experts develop a better method for predicting volcanic eruptions.
-Although icebergs have much simpler structures than volcanoes, they are physically easier to work with.
-The similarities between volcanic and iceberg tremors include long durations and amplitudes, as well as common shifts in frequencies.
+Similarities between iceberg tremors, which can be observed when they run aground, and volcanic tremors were postulated to help experts develop a better method for predicting volcanic eruptions.
+As icebergs have much simpler structures than volcanoes, the cause of tremors is easier to model.
+The similarities between volcanic and iceberg tremors included long durations and amplitudes, as well as common shifts in frequencies.
+These observations with refinement modelling of the causes of both types of tremors allowed the later development of better automatic detection mechanisms for some volcanic eruptions.